Nallavan (2010 film): Plot

-A year later, Kocherukkan was spotted by Kumareshan, who was the police sub-inspector of the area and he arrests Kocherukkan for his personal enmity.
-He puts false charges on Kocherukkan including immoral trafficking and robbery.
+A year later, Kocherukkan was spotted by Kumareshan, who was the sub-inspector of the area and he arrests Kocherukkan for his personal enmity and for blinding him in the right eye.
+He puts all the false charges on Kocherukkan including immoral trafficking and robbery.
 But he runs off from the court to meet Malli and they get married.
 But he reports back to police the same day since police arrests Murukan instead of Kocherukkan and tortures him.